 Step 4.
 Click on Attach Document.

 Step 5.
 Select the document you wish to attach.
-See How do I attach multiple documents? for more information on adding multiple documents.
+See How do I attach multiple documents? for more information.

 Step 6.
 Click the Open button.